 Integration of Summative and Formative Data to Demonstrate Institutional Effectiveness

-The use Summative and Formative data provides a view of continuous unit/program assessment against an annual evaluation of institutional progress.
+The use of Summative and Formative data provides a view of continuous unit/program assessment against an annual evaluation of institutional progress.
 The Summative and Formative processes are iterative within themselves, and mutually informing and reinforcing.

 The Institutional Effectiveness Report, which captures and analyzes the Summative Data, provides an annual view of institutional performance, and a framework for further unit planning and improvement.